rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ### Complete the Checksum

-Completing the final work requires a checksum, in this case a sha256 sum on the 256-bits of entropy (to fill out the remaining 8-bits of the 24th word).
+Completing the final word requires a checksum, in this case a sha256 sum on the 256-bits of entropy.
+ The 24th word has 8-bits for
+ the checksum, which is just the first 8-bits of the shasum.

 This may sound complicated, but you can use the same secure air-gapped computer you plan on using